-Originally designed for the class room environment, Meet Edison also lends himself to becoming a fantastic educational toy that can also be used at home by a LEGO® enthusiast to turn their LEGO® into remote controlled or programmed creations.
-Edison utilizes the already common and wide ranging LEGO® platform to provide a small, user friendly bundle specially designed for introducing beginners to the wide and amazing world of robotics.
+Originally designed for the class room environment, Meet Edison also lends himself to becoming a fantastic educational toy that can also be used at home by a building brick enthusiast (Edison is compatible with LEGO® bricks) to build remote controlled or programmed creations.
+Edison provides a small, user friendly bundle specially designed for introducing beginners to the wide and amazing world of robotics.
 Edison provides a pathway, stepping the beginner through multiple stages from simple controlling, to programming and then to building.

 If you would like to see what Edison can do CLICK on the video below, then head over to the Downloads page and grab one of the free resource books.